anotherAsad/AdvancedComputerSystems/Project3/readme.md

 In order to efficiently gather stats for all the required cases of **read-write ratios**, **queue lengths** and **access sizes**, we perfome the steps given below.
 These steps are automated via a few python scripts.

-1. Create jobs with varios read-write loads.
+1. Create jobs with various read-write loads.
 Done by `jobfile_maker.py`
 2. Iteratively call `fio` command-line utility for all the required **read-write ratios**, **queue lengths** and **access sizes**.
 This is done by `command_iterator.py`. **fio**'s default output is in human-readable text format, which - while easy to read -  can be quite cumbersome to manually extract information from.
 Fortunately, **fio** can also emit the results in `JSON` format which can be easily parsed to get required information.
 3. Process the `JSON` output files to extract **bandwidth**, **IOPS** and **latency** for the above parameters.
 Done by `json_processor.py`.